JasonBoyles/php_app_template/README.md

 Parameters can be replaced with your own values when standing up a stack.
 Use the `-P` flag to specify a custom parameter.

 * `destination`: he directory into which the application will be installed.
+(Default: /var/www/vhosts/application)
 * `deploy_key`: the private key to deploy from a private git repo.
 * `http_port`: the port where http connections are accepted (Default: 80)
 * `https_port`: the port where https connections are accepted (Default: 443)